 Cystine stones: Hexagonal stones

-- Plain X-ray: Plain abdominal X-ray helps in the identification of radio opaque stones.
+- Plain X-ray: A plain abdominal X-ray helps in the identification of radio opaque stones.
 However, uric acid stones cannot be diagnosed on X-ray as they are radiolucent.

-- CT scan: Non-contrast CT scan is the investigation of choice in the diagnosis of the nephrolithiasis.
-It helps in the diagnosis of all kind of stones (including radiolucent uric acid stones) along with the accurate size and location.
+- CT scan: A non-contrast CT scan is the investigation of choice in the diagnosis of the nephrolithiasis.
+It helps in the diagnosis of all kind of stones (including radiolucent uric acid stones), along with the accurate size and location.